cscart/docs/en/user_guide/manage_products/import_export/attachments_import.rst

        If the file on the external server is changed, the new file will be available to the customers.
 Saving attachments on your store's server will help you to avoid this situation, but it slows down the importing and requires a lot of space on your server.

-Uploading Files to the Internal Server
+Uploading Files to Your Store's Server
 ======================================

 #.
 In the administration panel, go to **Administration → Files**.